-Part Questions Regarding Compensation Yes No 1a Check the appropriate box(es) if the organization provided any of the following to or for a person listed on Form 990, Part VII, Section A, line 1a.
+Yes No 1a Check the appropriate box(es) if the organization provided any of the following to or for a person listed on Form 990, Part VII, Section A, line 1a.
 Complete Part III to provide any relevant information regarding these items.
-First-class or charter travel Housing allowance or residence for personal use Travel for companions Payments for business use of personal residence Tax indemnification and gross-up payments Health or social club dues or initiation fees Discretionary spending account Personal services (such as maid, chauffeur, chef) Manus Calus Institute Annual Institute A b If any of the boxes on line 1a are checked, did the organization follow a written policy regarding payment or reimbursement or provision of all of the expenses described above?
-If "No," complete Part III to 1b 2 explain 10 directors, trustees, and officers, including the CEO/Executive Director, regarding the items checked on line 1a?
-2 • 3 Indicate which, if any, of the following the organization used to establish the compensation of the organization's CEO/Executive Director.
+First-class or charter travel Travel for companions Payments for business use of personal residence Tax indemnification and gross-up payments Health or social club dues or initiation fees Discretionary spending account Personal services (such as maid, chauffeur, chef) b If any of the boxes on line 1a are checked, did the organization follow a written policy regarding payment or reimbursement or provision of all of the expenses described above?
+If "No," complete Part III to explain 1b 2 Did the organization require substantiation prior to reimbursing or allowing expenses incurred by all directors, trustees, and officers, including the CEO/Executive Director, regarding the items checked on line 1a?
+2 3 Indicate which, if any, of the following the organization used to establish the compensation of the organization's CEO/Executive Director.
 Check all that apply.
 Do not check any boxes for methods used by a related organization to establish compensation of the CEO/Executive Director, but explain in Part III.
-X Compensation committee Written employment contract X Independent compensation consultant X Compensation survey or study X Form 990 of other organizations X Approval by the board or compensation committee 4 During the year, did any person listed on Form 990, Part VII, Section A, line 1a, with respect to the filing 4 organization or a related organization: а Receive a severance payment or change-of-control payment?
-4a Х b Participate in, or receive payment from, a supplemental nonqualified retirement plan?
-4b Х С Participate in, or receive payment from, an equity-based compensation arrangement?
-4c Х If "Yes" to any of lines 4a-c, list the persons and provide the applicable amounts for each item in Part III.
+X Compensation committee Written employment contract X Independent compensation consultant X Compensation survey or study 4 During the year, did any person listed on Form 990, Part VII, Section A, line 1a, with respect to the filing organization or a related organization: а Receive a severance payment or change-of-control payment?
+4a Х b Participate in or receive payment from a supplemental nonqualified retirement plan?
+4b X c Participate in or receive payment from an equity-based compensation arrangement?
+4c X If "Yes" to any of lines 4a-c, list the persons and provide the applicable amounts for each item in Part III.
 Only section 501(c)(3), 501(c)(4), and 501(c)(29) organizations must complete lines 5-9.
-5 For persons listed on Form 990, Part VII, Section A, line 1a, did the organization pay or accrue any J compensation contingent on the revenues of: а The organization?
-5a Х b Any related organization?
-5b Х - If "Yes" on line 5a or 5b, describe in Part III.
+5 For persons listed on Form 990, Part VII, Section A, line 1a, did the organization pay or accrue any compensation contingent on the revenues of: а The organization?
+5a X b Any related organization?
+5b Х If "Yes" on line 5a or 5b, describe in Part III.
 6 For persons listed on Form 990, Part VII, Section A, line 1a, did the organization pay or accrue any compensation contingent on the net earnings of: а The organization?
-6a Х b Any related organization?
-6b Х If "Yes" on line 6a or 6b, describe in Part III.
+6a X b Any related organization?
+6b X If "Yes" on line 6a or 6b, describe in Part III.
 7 For persons listed on Form 990, Part VII, Section A, line 1a, did the organization provide any nonfixed payments not described on lines 5 and 6?
 If "Yes," describe in Part III.
 7 X 8 Were any amounts reported on Form 990, Part VII, paid or accrued pursuant to a contract that was subject to the initial contract exception described in Regulations section 53.4958-4(a)(3)?
-If "Yes," describe in Part III 8 Х 9 If "Yes" on line 8, did the organization also follow the rebuttable presumption procedure described in Regulations section 53.4958-6(c)?
+If "Yes," describe in Part III 8 X 9 If "Yes" on line 8, did the organization also follow the rebuttable presumption procedure described in Regulations section 53.4958-6(c)?
 9